kcaisley/kcaisley/misc/bag_notes.md

 5. The run_main() function is called with the BagProject object (_prj) and the parsed arguments (_args).
 Note, this is defined inside the same run script still. `_prj` is the current project being worked on, which is gathered from the environment variable. `_args` is the YAML file and additional flags like `-raw`.

 6. The `run_main()` function reads the YAML file specified in the `args.specs` argument using the `read_yaml()` function.
 7. The `prj.generate_cell()` method is called with the YAML specifications, as well as other arguments based on the command line options (`args`).
-This is the point at which the runscript ends.
+This is the point at which the runscript's role ends.

     ```
     prj.generate_cell(specs, raw=args.raw, gen_lay=args.gen_lay, run_drc=args.run_drc,